NoniStone/oriental-me/README.md

-# Welcome to your Dyad app
+# This is Oriental Me